wcasper/math406spring2024/extras/syllabus.md

 If you have an accommodation from Disability Support Services (such as time-and-a-half), it is your responsibility to coordinate with the instructor before each exam.

 **Midterm Exams**
-There will be three midterm exams, each lasting 1 hour.
+There will be two midterm exams, each lasting 1 hour and 50 minutes.
-Each midterm will be worth 15\% of your final grade.
+Each midterm will be worth 20\% of your final grade.
 Midterms will be held during class time on the following dates:
-* Wednesday, September 20, 2023
-* Wednesday, October 18, 2023
+* Wednesday, February 22, 2023
-* Wednesday, November 15, 2023
+* Wednesday, March 28, 2023

 **Final Exam**
 The final exam will be cumulative and will account for 30\% of your grade.